cheapjack/CloudMaker/README.md

 Alternatively you can run your own server with CanaryMod and Canary Raspberry Juice Plugin.
 You could use the server we made with [@radamar](https://twitter.com/@radamar) [here](https://github.com/radames/Minecraft-Solar-Explorations/tree/atomic)

-And you can always run the game on [Raspberry Pi](http://pi.minecraft.net/) and follow the guides [here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/)
+And you can also run the game and code locally on [Raspberry Pi](http://pi.minecraft.net/) and follow the guides [here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/)

 #### Using the FACT CloudMaker server

-Go to `Add Server` and enter a name for the server like `CloudMaker` the address `mc.fact.co.uk:25568` **Make sure you are running client in version `1.7.9`**
+Go to `Add Server` and enter a name for the server like `CloudMaker` the address `mc.fact.co.uk:25568`

+**Make sure you are running client in version `1.7.9`**

 On spawn you will be part of the `Default` user group outside a map of [FACT](http://fact.co.uk/).
 You can build pretty much anything in Creative mode as you explore the worlds via the FACT gallery entrances but PVP, lava fire, TNT ignition are banned I'm afraid.
 You cannot build or destroy blocks in the building but outside and in other un-protected areas build what you want. `World` is the main experimental world where all the Raspberry Juice magic happens and you can get there through the gallery 1 opening on the left..